TypeFox/monaco-components/packages/monaco-editor-wrapper/README.md

 If you want any further services than the ones initialized by default, you should use the **extended** mode as some service (like *theme* and *textmate*) are incompatible with the **classic** mode.

-Monarch grammars and themes can only be used in **classical** mode and textmate grammars and themes can only be used in **extended** mode.
+Monarch grammars and themes can only be used in **classic** mode and textmate grammars and themes can only be used in **extended** mode.

 ## Usage